 This report documents the data analysis for the project Improving the Effectiveness of Smart Work Zone Technologies (R27-155).
 The data collected by Ver-Mac traffic management systems deployed in two work zones was studied.
 Multiple findings regarding this data set are presented.

-Setting
+Project Description

 This project aims to evaluate the effectiveness of smart work zone technologies by assessing the performance of different sensor network configurations in a microscopic simulation environment.
-In order to transfer the simulation results to the real world, the computer models needed to be calibrated against field data.
-The following work zones were modeled and calibrated using the data of their respective Ver-Mac traffic management system:
+In order to transfer the simulation results to the real world, the computer models need to be calibrated against field data.
+The following work zones were modeled and calibrated using the data collected by the Ver-Mac traffic management system:

 I-57/I-64: IDOT Contract No. 78276, in Jefferson County, IL.
-25 sensors were deployed; 22 radar sensors and 3 Remote Traffic Microwave Sensors (RTMS).
+In total, 25 sensors were deployed, including 22 radar sensors and 3 Remote Traffic Microwave Sensors (RTMS).

 I-80: IDOT Contract No. 60Y64, in Will County, IL.
-30 sensors were deployed; 18 radar sensors and 12 RTMS.
+In total, 30 sensors were deployed, including 18 radar sensors and 12 RTMS.

 Data Set

 The data set of each work zone can be accessed through the computer program JamLogic, developed by Ver-Mac.
-The following types of data were used, along with their respective timestamp:
+The following types of data were used for calibration:

 Vehicle speed